fstark/macflim/docs/SCRIPT.md

 ## [F16X] Fred

 *Wasn't that quite something?
-I think watching music is a cool thing, and I love having my Mac TV, or MTV, as I like to call it.*
+I think watching music is a cool thing, and I love having my Macintosh Tele Vision, or MTV, as I'd like to call it.*

 *But we can do even better.
 Are you tired of going out with your friends and going to the movies?
 Wouldn't you rather stay home, and enjoy the cinematic experience from your chair?
 Now you can.
 The future is there, and it's glorious.*